 Camille Brouillard

-Restaurateur, L’Huitrier Pie, 2016 Trophée Jean Rougié Winner, Gault&Millau’s Future Great in 2021, winner of the 6th Culinary Challenge of the President of the Republic last October at the Élysée
+Restaurateur, L’Huitrier Pie, 2016 Trophée Rougié Winner, Gault&Millau’s Future Great in 2021, winner of the 6th Culinary Challenge of the President of the Republic last October at the Élysée

 Noémie Honiat